GeMSE: a Low-Background Facility for Gamma-Spectrometry at Moderate Rock Overburden: Improvements in Sample Analysis

 In order to obtain the activity for a given radioisotope, corrections need to be applied for the branching ratio of the observed $\upgamma$-lines as well as for the detection efficiency of the HPGe crystal.
 This efficiency depends on the energy and the geometrical placement of the sample inside the measurement cavity with respect to the HPGe crystal and shield.
 It is therefore necessary to accurately model the combined detector-sample geometry in the GeMSE simulations, also to ensure that self-shielding effects are properly accounted for.

 \paragraph{Estimating the Dead Layer Thickness}

-A 1 mm-thick OFHC copper cryostat prevents low-energy X-rays from penetrating the Ge crystal.
+The 1 mm-thick OFHC copper cryostat prevents low-energy X-rays from penetrating the Ge crystal.
 In addition to the cryostat shielding, special care must be taken to properly model the dead layer of the crystal itself.
 This dead layer refers to the n$^+$-contact consisting of Li~atoms diffused into the Ge; it behaves as an insensitive region which only absorbs radiation.
 Its thickness is smallest just after the production of the HPGe crystal and gradually increases with time as the Li~atoms diffuse into the crystal, a process greatly inhibited by cryogenic conditions~\cite{LABORIE200057, QUANGHUY2010390, huy}.
 An increase of the inactive dead layer reduces the remaining sensitive volume and leads to a decrease in the detector efficiency.
-The p$^+$-contact forming the p-n junction of the detector, implanted in the inner region of the crystal, has a thickness of $\sim$\,0.3\,$\upmu$m and thus does not significantly affect the efficiency~\cite{proceedings_p_n}.
+The p$^+$-contact, implanted in the inner region of the crystal, has a thickness of $\sim$\,0.3\,$\upmu$m and thus does not significantly affect the efficiency~\cite{proceedings_p_n}.

 A dead layer thickness of ($0.67\pm0.01$)\,mm was inferred in 2016 by using a certified multi-gamma calibration source~\cite{Sivers:2016yvm}, which was then implemented in the simulated model.
 An increase in the dead layer thickness was expected due to the few thermal cycles that the detector underwent in the past years, including a longer three-month shutdown during the start of the COVID-19 pandemic in Europe.
 A new determination of the dead layer was conducted using the peak-ratio approach~\cite{Jiang_2016, loan_ge}: a spectrum from a calibrated \textsuperscript{133}Ba point-source located at a precisely known distance from the top of the detector cryostat (138\,mm) was recorded, and the geometry of this calibration source and its holder was implemented in the Geant4 detector model.
 The ratio of the signal strengths of the 81\,keV and 356\,keV full-absorption peaks was measured and compared to the ratio obtained from simulations for different thicknesses of the passive layer.